M-Hardy/MLFS/README.md

 ### 2. Back Propagation

+Parameters are updated via batch gradient descent.
 Gradients with respect to the logits, weights, and bias parameters for each layer of the model are computed explicitly to conduct back propagation.
 Subroutines for one-hot encoding the targets and computing the derivative of the ReLu activation function are used in the computation.

 Cost and accuracy of the model are periodically saved during gradient descent to measure the performance/precision of the model over training iterations.

 ### 3. Main Function: Run Model

 Data is loaded, scaled using z-score normalization, and split into training and cross-validation sets.
-Weight and bias parameter values are randomly initialized for each layer in the neural network, and then the model is trained using gradient descent.
+Weight and bias parameter values are randomly initialized for each layer in the neural network.
+The model is then trained using gradient descent, and tested on the cross-validation test.

 In addition to the cost and accuracy metrics recorded during training, additional model metadata is recorded upon training completion: final weight and bias parameter values, learning rate, number of units in each layer, number of training iterations, etc.